 Chinese mainland reports 69 new local confirmed COVID-19 cases

-An unmanned disinfection device works in Hefei South Railway Station in Hefei, east China's Anhui Province, April 27, 2022.
-(Xinhua/Zhang Duan)
+Staff members select goods ordered online at Jiamei Supermarket in Sixian County, Suzhou City, east China's Anhui Province, July 4, 2022.
+(Xinhua/Huang Bohan)

-BEIJING, July 5 (Xinhua) -- The Chinese mainland Monday reported 69 locally-transmitted confirmed COVID-19 cases, 52 of which were in Anhui Province, the National Health Commission said Tuesday.
+BEIJING, July 12 (Xinhua) -- The Chinese mainland Monday reported 69 locally-transmitted confirmed COVID-19 cases, including 22 in Guangdong and nine in both Henan and Hainan, the National Health Commission said Tuesday.

-A total of 266 local asymptomatic carriers were newly identified on Monday in eight provincial-level regions, including 179 in Anhui and 66 in Jiangsu.
+Altogether 278 local asymptomatic carriers were newly identified in 12 provincial-level regions.

+The total number of COVID-19 patients discharged from hospitals after recovery reached 220,525 on the Chinese mainland as of Monday.

-Monday saw no new deaths from COVID-19, with the total death toll standing at 5,226.
+Monday saw no new deaths from COVID-19, with the total death toll at 5,226.

 Photos